 Because the IRS believes (incorrectly), that proper tax avoidance is the same as illegal tax avoidance (e.g. attempting to avoid long-term status in the United States in order to avoid paying tax)

 Here’s a typical example: David a Permanent Resident who came to the United States in 2010.
 While in the United States David earned millions upon millions of dollars and uses that money to purchase stocks and investments offshore.
 David is smarter than the rest of us and was able to successfully grow his investments into the solid eight figures.

 David wants to expatriate from the U.S. for multiple reason, including paying any “exit tax.”
-It should be noted that David is otherwise in tax compliance in the United States.

 When David leaves the United States, if he was considered to be a long-term resident, he would be subject to certain taxes (aka exit taxes) that he would otherwise not be subject to if he was not considered a long-term resident.

 As a result, David leaves the United States after 7 years, and gives up his green card prior to having to pay any exit tax.

 The following are a few key tips to keep in mind: